 It’s not the lack of network that is biggest enemy.
 Most app vendors should at least support offline capability.
 It’s the poor network that is the biggest enemy.
-It’s easy to sense when there is no network, but a badly designed app keeps fighting (shall I say buffering !) with low network.
+It’s easy to sense when there is no network, but a badly designed app keeps fighting with a low network.

 Data synchronization Time

 Caching some master data locally on the phone is great to support smoother user experience and particularly offline capability.
 What becomes Achilles heel for most apps is how much time it takes to sync the data.

 >> Easy way to test this is – go to settings > apps > choose your app > clear data > Try login afresh and see how long does it take to login.

 Most tech teams don’t bother about it, but is a crucial difference between apps that work and the ones that don’t.
 If you have a feature where history is being maintained, make sure there is a method to how much history is being kept on the phone’s memory.
 It might be ok in the beginning but soon users will run into a wall.

 >> Identify a piece of data in your app, which is listed as a history > create a large number of such transactions elongate the list and see if all the data is available offline with no restriction or without on-demand fetch.
 If it is, most likely your app is going to bloat over the period.

 Geo location Capture

 If your enterprise app is meant for managing secondary sales from retail stores, it’s an important capability to be able to use GPS to measure territory coverage.
 It’s crucial however to understand what combination of map APIs should be used.
 Speed, accuracy and probability of successful capture are important.